SOME GOOD NEWS!

 Yes, we here in the Okanagan were the first in BC to host a "swimrun"--an introductory event in September 2017.
 And no, this was not an Aquathon.
 Rather, swimrun is the newest and fastest growing endurance sport since triathlon was introduced in the late 1970s.
 While it seems simpler, with just swimming and running legs, it has new challenges for the endurance athlete, especially with the many transitions from running to swimming and back to running.
 And there are a couple of catches: you swim in your runners, and you run in your wetsuit.
 Oh, and you enter as pairs, whether men’s, women’s, or mixed.
 Swimrun is a team sport--so it's no longer just about you!

 Here in Kelowna, we have created an "urban" version to introduce this new sport--with flat runs and shoreline swims, perhaps we should call it swimrun "lite"--more on that here.
-So check out the courses here and here.
+So check out the sprint course here and the full course here.